jaeyk/comp_thinking_social_science/docs/06_semi_structured_data.md

 * Step 1: Inspection

 Examine the Berkeley website so that we could identify a node that indicates the school's motto.
-If you're using Chrome, draw your interest elements, then `right click > inspect > copy full xpath`.
+If you're using Chrome, draw your interest elements, then `right click > inspect > copy full xpath.`

 ```r